Harrowerr/fuarZ-ecommerce-web-app/README.md

 ## About the Project
 <ul>
-    <li>fuarZ is an MVC e-commerce web application built by using PHP, Laravel Framework, SQL and Javascript for selling of the clothes (t-shirts, jeans etc.)</li>
+    <li>fuarZ is an MVC e-commerce web application built by using PHP, Laravel Framework, SQL and JavaScript for selling of the clothes (t-shirts, jeans etc.)</li>
     <li>Web application contains an admin panel that allows admin to control products, categories of the products and orders.
 This web application also allows users to order the products.</li>
     <li>The payment system built by using Stripe API. </li>
 </ul>